sabhyamittal/ds_test/notes.md

  #### Representing polynomials

+ The simple way is to represent a polynomial with degree 'n' and store the coefficient of n+1 terms of the polynomial in the array.
+So every array element will consist of two values: Coefficient and.
+Exponent.

  #### The dft and fft

  The discrete Fourier transform (DFT) converts a finite list of equally spaced samples of a function into the list of coefficients of a finite combination of complex sinusoids, ordered by their frequencies, that has those same sample values.
 It can be said to convert the sampled function from its original domain (often time or position along a line) to the frequency domain.